Lionsberg/lionsberg-wiki/Lionsberg Community Information/People/Lionsberg Co-Creators.md

 	- Introduced to Jordan by: Estelle Kabithi
 	- First company in the Lionsberg Africa Federation - Woni Foodstore, recently purchased existing foodstore with a vision to begin working on supply chains and becoming supply hub for smaller local food stores in the area.

-## Tentative to Round Out Cycle 6:
+## Rounding Out Cycle 6:

+- Invitations extended to several on the list below.
+## Cycle 7 Invitations: Expansion Out to 34 Co-Creators

+- Acceptance rate was 80% + in first 6 cycles
+- Expect that to drop as cycles expand, perhaps 50% for cycle 7?
+- Therefore - may need to invite 26 to gain 13 additional co-creators - there is a pool of 40+ well qualified individuals below as a starting point

 - 20. Estelle Kabithi
 - 21. John Kabithi
 - 22. Yanik Silver

-## Cycle 7 Invitations: Expansion Out to 34 Co-Creators

-- Acceptance rate was 80% + in first 6 cycles
-- Expect that to drop as cycles expand, perhaps 50% for cycle 7?
-- Therefore - may need to invite 26 to gain 13 additional co-creators - there is a pool of 40 carefully vetted names below as a starting point

 - 23. Gil F
 - 24. Hank K
 - 25. Jerry M